 Step 2 - Sow Seeds

-Sow 5 to 6 seeds into each container, pushing them gently to ensure good seed to mix contact.
+Sow five to six seeds into each container, pushing them gently to ensure good seed to mix contact.
 Do not push them too deep in the soil as it could adversely affect germination.

-If planting directing in the ground, push the seeds gently into the soil, spacing them an inch or two apart.
+If planting directing in the ground, push the seeds gently into the soil, spacing them 1 to 2 inches apart.
 Water the seeds after planting to make the soil evenly moist.

 Step 3 - Proving Optimal Conditions for Blue Fescue to Thrive